 - Cover the ground with a large trash bag.

-- Turn the pot upside down and spray paint the orange (the bottom) first.
+- Turn the pot upside down and spray paint the bottom orange.
 Spray about 1/3 of the pot the first color.

 - Once the orange is dry, cover it with painter’s tape and craft paper.